Tools, Tips and Hacks to Take Team Collaboration to a Whole New Level

 Is Notion suitable for your team?

-Notion is the perfect team management tool for fairly small teams that need to be seamlessly in contact to discuss projects, share files, and record ideas.
+Notion is the team management software for fairly small teams that need to be seamlessly in contact to discuss projects, share files, and record ideas.

 If you love using Slack, you can easily integrate it with Notion for a faster and streamlined communication.